NeXT: 1996–1997: Acquisition by Apple

 The deal was finalized on February 7, 1997.

-In 2000, Jobs took the CEO position as a permanent assignment, holding the position until his resignation on August 24, 2011, shortly before his death on October 5, 2011.
+Jobs, quickly became frustrated with Amelio and the board, and in June 1997 anonymously sold off his 1.5 million shares.
+This massive sell-off caused the stock to drop to a 12-year low, rattling the board of directors, leading to Amelio's ouster in July 1997.
+Jobs became the Apple's de facto chief.
+He was formally named interim chief executive on September 16.

-Several NeXT executives replaced their Apple counterparts when Jobs restructured the company's board of directors.
-Apple started porting the OPENSTEP for Mach operating system to the PowerPC architecture of Macintosh.
+Meanwhile, Apple started porting the OPENSTEP for Mach operating system to the PowerPC architecture of Macintosh.
 The first release of the new operating system was codenamed Rhapsody, with the OPENSTEP-derived API being named "Yellow Box".
 For backward compatibility, Apple added the "Blue Box" subsystem to Rhapsody, running existing classic Mac OS applications in a self-contained cooperative multitasking environment.
 At the same time, an Intel port and OpenStep Enterprise toolkit for Windows were produced.

+In 2000, Jobs took the CEO position as a permanent assignment, holding the position until his resignation on August 24, 2011, shortly before his death on October 5, 2011.

 A server version of Rhapsody was released as Mac OS X Server 1.0 in 1999, and the first consumer version, Mac OS X 10.0, in 2001.
 The Yellow Box API was renamed Cocoa and Blue Box was renamed Classic Environment and changed to run applications full-screen without requiring a separate window.
 Apple included an updated version of the original Macintosh toolbox, called Carbon, allowing applications using it to run natively on the classic Mac OS and on Mac OS X without the constraints of Blue Box.
 Some of NeXTSTEP's interface features are used in Mac OS X, including the Dock, the Services menu, the Finder's "Column" view, and the Cocoa text system.

 NeXTSTEP's processor-independent capabilities were retained in Mac OS X, leading eventually to PowerPC, x86, and ARM versions.
 Only PowerPC versions were publicly available before 2006; Apple transitioned its Mac computers to Intel processors by August 2006, and discontinued the PowerPC versions of Mac OS X by 2009.
 An ARM version followed in 2020, and Apple transitioned to ARM processors as of September 2022.